ricea/websocketstream-explainer/README.md

 ws.onclose => evt => evt.wasClean ? done() : signalErrorSomehow();
 ```

-The major difference is that the second example won’t wait for `process()` to
+The major difference is that the second example won’t wait for asynchronous
-complete before calling it again; it will keep hammering it as long as messages
+activity in `process()` to complete before calling it again; it will keep
-keep arriving.
+hammering it as long as messages keep arriving.

 Also note that because this API was designed before Promises were added to the
 language, error-handling is awkward.